ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

-# Guida per l'esercitazione
+# What to do today

-# Guida per l'esercitazione
+# What to do today

-1. Creare un proprio account su GitHub (se non lo si ha già)
+1. Create your own account on GitHub (if you don't already have one)
-2. Creare un progetto vuoto e aggiungere `.gitignore`
+2. Create an empty project and add `.gitignore`
-4. Scrivere un programma (nel linguaggio di programmazione scelto) che stampi `Hello, wold!` [senza `r`], fare un commit (1) e pubblicarlo su GitHub
+4. Write a program (in your chosen programming language) that prints `Hello, wold!` [without `r`], make a commit (1) and publish it on GitHub
-5. Sistemare l'errore nella scritta e fare un commit (2)
+5. Fix the error in the text and make a commit (2)
-6. Aggiungere la possibilità di specificare un nome e fare un commit (3):
+6. Add the ability to specify a name and make a commit (3):

     ```sh
     $ hello_world